KimathiNewton/bot_test/README.md

 * Mia had the lowest mean similarity, showing that her responses were the least semantically aligned with the target responses.

 ## Analysing Cosine Similarity Distribution
-The whole analysis can be found here [Cosine_Similarity_Analysis.ipynb](Cosine_Similarity_Analysis.ipynb) Visualising the distribution of the cosine similarity scores:
+The whole analysis for cosine similarity scores can be found here: [Cosine_Similarity_Analysis.ipynb](Cosine_Similarity_Analysis.ipynb)

+Visualising the distribution of the cosine similarity scores:

 ![Olivia](Images/Olivia_CS_D.png)

 The distribution is skewed to the right, meaning there are more responses with higher cosine similarity scores (closer to 1) compared to lower scores.
 This indicates that Bot Olivia generally produces responses that are highly similar to the expected outputs.
 The histogram peaks around 0.9, suggesting that a majority of responses have a cosine similarity score close to 1.
 This is a positive sign, as it indicates that the bot is consistently generating relevant and accurate responses.
 The presence of a tail on the left side indicates that there are a few responses with lower cosine similarity scores.
-These could be outliers or instances where the bot's response was less aligned with the expected output.
+These could be outliers or instances where the bot's response was less aligned with the expected output or where the bot completly contradicts the target response

 Cosine similarity scores distribution for Mike:

  ![Mike](Images/Mike_CS_D.png)

 The distribution is skewed to the right, meaning there are more responses with higher cosine similarity scores (closer to 1) compared to lower scores.
 This indicates that Bot Mike generally produces responses that are similar to the expected outputs.
 Compared to Bot Olivia's distribution, Mike's histogram has a longer tail on the left side.
 This indicates that there are more responses with lower cosine similarity scores, suggesting a higher degree of variability in Mike's responses.

 Cosine similarity scores distribution for Bella:

  ![Bella](Images/Bella_CS_D.png)

- While Bot Bella's distribution also shows a rightward skew and a peak around 0.9, the longer tail on the left suggests that its performance is less consistent compared to Bot Olivia.
+ While Bot Bella's distribution also shows a rightward skew and a peak around 0.8, the longer tail on the left suggests that its performance is less consistent compared to Bot Olivia.
 There are more instances where Bella's responses deviate from the expected outputs to a greater extent.

 Cosine similarity scores distribution for Mia:

  ![Mia](Images/Mia_CS_D.png)

  Mia’s distribution shows the most significant spread, indicating a higher variability in response quality and less consistency compared to the other bots.

 ## Observation

 High cosine similarity scores indicate that a bot's responses are semantically similar to the target responses, but they don't always guarantee accuracy..
 A bot might generate a response that is semantically similar but misses the intended meaning due to lack of context.
 This is because Cosine similarity measures the angle between two vectors (e.g., between a bot’s response vector and the expected response vector).
 This metric tells us how similar the direction of the two vectors is.
 In this context, a high cosine similarity score means that the bot’s response uses similar words or has a similar semantic meaning to the expected response.
 Examples :
 Fact-Based Questions: If the bot’s response is semantically similar but factually incorrect, the cosine similarity might still be high.